dinaibrahim11/UnitedMetal_Frontend/README.md

-# Flickr-Clone Frontend
+# United-Metal Frontend

-This is the project for the course Software Engineering 2021, were we are making an image hosting website as flickr.
+This is the project for the industrial training summer 2021, were we are making a new website for the company to replace the old website unitedmetal.com.eg.

 ## How to run: